SF-WDI-LABS/browser-game/README.md

 ## Requirements

-Pick one of the following games to develop: racing game, battleship, connect 4, memory.
+You'll have a choice of games and select one to develop for this project.
 Each game will have the following core requirements.

 ### Core Requirements